kevin8999/Rebuild-Society/00 - Introduction/START HERE.md

 ### Next Steps

 > [!important]
-> If you are accessing this repository digitally, please see [Maintaining Digital Access to Repository](../99%20-%20Unsorted%20Files/Maintaining%20Digital%20Access%20to%20Repository.md).
+> If you are accessing this repository digitally, please see [How to Main Digital Access to Repository](How%20to%20Main%20Digital%20Access%20to%20Repository.md).
 >
 > If you are accessing this repository via a machine that emits light, you are using a digital device.